Code-4-Community/learning-resources/docs/jumpstart/week-3.md

     return num1 + num2;
 }
 // Note that this is different than setting 'const adderFunc = adder()'
-// Because we ommit the parenthasis, we don't execute the function yet. const adderFunc = adder;
+// Because we ommit the parenthasis, we don't execute the function yet
+// Instead adderFunc just holds a reference to the function and can be executred with `adderFunc()` const adderFunc = adder;

 function arrayCombiner(array, combinerFunc) {